 Cookware Sets vs Individual Cookware Items

-Buying cookware sets increases the possibility to store all pieces neatly.
+Buying sets of cookware increases the possibility to store all pieces neatly.
 Buying individual pots and pans generally results in less convenient storage.